I did this series in pen-and-ink, to evoke its venerable subjects in a venerable medium.

 Each print is made with archival ink on archival paper, measuring 11 x 14 inches.
 I personally proof and sign each one.

-These prints are also available at https://adrianruyle.etsy.com
+These prints are available for purchase at https://adrianruyle.etsy.com

 SITE OF THE LEGENDARY PALACE HOTEL